engelsjk/underpass/README.md

 ## PostgreSQL Interface

 The PostgreSQL driver from [jackc/pgx](https://github.com/jackc/pgx) is used to interface with the Docker-OSM PostGIS instance.
-A database schema file is used to map to the Docker-OSM schema (```sqlc/schema.sql```), and OSM feature queries are defined in SQL files.
+A database schema file is used to map to the Docker-OSM schema (```sqlc/schema.sql```) and OSM feature queries are defined in a query file (```sqlc/query.sql```).
 Type-safe Go code is then generated from those SQL files using [kyleconroy/sqlc](https://github.com/kyleconroy/sqlc).

 ## Customization

 By default, Underpass is configured to match a PostgreSQL database schema for a specific Docker-OSM configuration (shown above in ```Docker-OSM Setup```).
-A limited set of SQL queries is also configured by default.
+A limited set of SQL queries is also configured by default, as noted above.

-However, a customized Docker-OSM schema can be used and more queries can be added to your unique Underpass instance.
+However, a customized Docker-OSM schema can be used that match a desired Docker-OSM configuration, and more queries can be added to your unique Underpass instance.

+Customization of schemas and queries in Underpass can be quite involved however.
+It requires new SQL code and new type-safe Go code to be generated from the SQL, as well as modification to add new route handlers for the new queries.
+Your mileage may vary.

 Underpass uses the [kyleconroy/sqlc](https://github.com/kyleconroy/sqlc) tool to generate type-safe  code from SQL.
 To customize your Underpass SQL configuration, first edit the ```sqlc.yaml``` file as needed.
 Then edit the database schema and SQL query files.

-WARNING: Customization of schemas and queries in Underpass can be quite involved.
-It requires new SQL code and new type-safe Go code generated from it, and then extensive modification to add new route handlers for the new queries.
-Your mileage may vary.

 ### Schema